What PG/VG ratio is best?

 Vegetable Glycerine (VG) is a thick viscous liquid, a slightly sweet taste the consistency of syrup.
 Used in multiple industries such as the beauty industry in products such as makeup and lotions.
 It is widely used in the pharmaceutical industry for medications, topical lotions and cough syrups.
 It gives smoothness to an e-liquid and is used in higher ratios in more powerful devices as the liquid does not atomise as quickly, due to its thickness.
-It however does not carry flavour as well as PG; VG does however create huge thick clouds, popular with a lot of vapers.
+It however does not carry flavour as well as PG; VG does however create huge thick clouds, popular with a lot of Vapers.

-- Thicker liquid similar consistency to syrup.
+- Thicker liquid can have a similar consistency to syrup.

 - Gives a smoother feeling to a vape.

-- Produces big clouds.
+- Produces bigger clouds.